edithgogo/CINN/README.md

 The CINN lowers a traditional DNN model into a two-level intermediate representation(IR), the high-level IR(HLIR) and the CINN IR.

-The HLIR helps to define domain-specific computations and perform overall optimizations on the IR-graph; while the CINN IR helps to represent computations semantically and finally lower them to a hardware backend.
+The HLIR helps to define domain-specific computations and perform overall optimizations on the IR-graph, while the CINN IR helps to represent computations semantically and finally lower them to a hardware backend.

 Both levels of IRs have the similar SSA graph, analysis, and optimization facilities.

-CINN is based on the polyhedral compilation thus it is easy to extend with more loop optimizations.
+CINN is based on the polyhedral compilation, and thus it is easy to extend with more loop optimizations.
-The schedule transform is applied between the lowering from HLIR to CINN IR.
+The schedule transformation is applied between the lowering from HLIR to CINN IR.

 The overall architecture is as follows: